 Bushnell X650 - Best Under $200

 As a general rule, night vision monoculars are designed for handheld use.
 There are exceptions like the PVS-14 that can be weapon-mounted.
 Recoil resistance must be considered, and it must be used with an aiming sight as monoculars typically lack a reticle.

 The best magnification for a monocular is one that fits the need.
 For night vision, 1x offers versatility as it may be mounted for hands-free operation and improved mobility.
 High power offers magnified images, especially useful when tripod-mounted, but sacrifices FOV.

 On average, you can see up to 100 yards with basic night vision monoculars.
 In this case, seeing is synonymous with target identification.
 Detection range is further, but both identification and detection ability is dependent on quality, ambient light conditions, and IR illuminator use.

 The Monocular: King of Versatility

 The night vision monocular reigns over all other night vision devices in the market.
-They are the most versatile optic to get you seeing at night in an endless range of applications.
+They are the most versatile NV device to get you seeing at night in multiple applications.

-Camping, hiking, hunting, observation, scouting, search and rescue, security, survival/prepper tool, surveillance - you name it, the monocular will light up your world.
+Whether it's camping, hiking, hunting, wildlife observation, scouting, search and rescue, home defense, law enforcement, SHTF, surveillance - you name it, the monocular will light up your world.